camibrumi/Data-Visualization-10-Ways/unofficialReadme.txt

 - I can only change the data that is represented on the X and Y-Axis, the color, size and label of the points, but nothing else
 - It is fast if I only need to visualize some dataset quickly

+DataWrapper
+I tried it, nice user interface but it does not work to actually see the data.

 for SPSS